venkatacharla/access-log-analyzer/README.md

 ### Running it in docker
 To run this docker file
-- Download below files from google drive: (i will share the files) docker-run-build.sh -- spark-scala-sbt.tar --
+- Download below files from google drive: (i will share the files via email) docker-run-build.sh -- spark-scala-sbt.tar --
 -Copy to preferred location